asreview/synergy-dataset/README.md

 ## Contact and contributors

-Contact details can be found at the [Automated Systematic Review](https://github.com/msdslab/automated-systematic-review#contact-and-contributors) project page.
+Contact details can be found at the [ASReview](https://github.com/asreview/asreview#contact-and-contributors) project page.